- GET INVOLVED

 Below you'll find ideas and resources to help young folks keep learning and having fun while at home from school and their peers.
 We hope these are helpful to you, whether you are a parent, caregiver, or one of our family respite providers!

+Northern Light Acadia Hospital's psych tech Shane "Mack" McPherson has made his doodles available for free to download and color in.
 You can even doodle along with award-winning children's book author and illustrator Mo Willems through the Kennedy Center at lunch time.
 Or, join the Virtual After School Art Club with Maine's Waterville Creates on their Facebook Page, Thursdays at 3pm.

 Zoos and aquariums across the country are live streaming animals in their habitats!
 You can visit the San Diego Zoo, the Monterey Bay Aquarium, the Smithsonian's Zoo, and take a safari at the Cinncinati Zoo—all from home.
 The New England Aquarium has kids activities and educational presentations available as well.